Chapter 15.04

 6. Notation “you are here” or other readily understandable marking specifying the location on the floor plan sign.

-Floor plan signs shall be printed in a non-decorative lettering which shall not be less than three-sixteenths of an inch (3/16") in height and shall provide a sharp contrast with the background.
+Floor plan signs shall be printed in a non-decorative lettering which shall not be less than three-sixteenths of an inch (3/16 ") in height and shall provide a sharp contrast with the background.
 The information shall accurately depict the layout of the floor where the sign is located.
 Signs shall be mounted as specified by the California Building Code.

-(d) Fire Equipment enclosure: Buildings of four (4) or more stories in height, a secure cabinet or other enclosed area shall be provided as directed by the Fire Code Official for housing fire equipment.
+D. Fire Equipment Enclosure: Buildings of four (4) or more stories in height, a secure cabinet or other enclosed area shall be provided as directed by the Fire Code Official for housing fire equipment.
 Fire equipment required to be provided by the property owner or developer shall be at the direction of the Fire Code Official.

-i.
-Section 913.2.3 is hereby added to the Fire Code to read as follows:
+l.
+Section 913.2.3 is hereby added to read as follows:

 913.2.3 Alternate source of power.
-Notwithstanding the availability of a public utility to provide electric service for a fire pump, electrically driven fire pumps shall be provided with an alternate source of power in accordance with NFPA 20 due to foreseeable extended electrical service interruptions along the California Power Grid due to high demand, high heat, Public Safety Power Shutoffs, and damage to the power grid caused by destructive natural events such as wildfires, high winds, and earthquakes.
+Notwithstanding the availability of a public utility to provide electric service for a fire pump, electrically driven fire pumps shall be provided with an alternate source of power in accordance with NFPA 20 due to foreseeable extended electrical service interruptions along the California Power Grid due to high demand, high heat, Public Safety Power Shutoffs, or damage to the power grid caused by destructive natural events such as wildfires, high winds, and earthquakes.

-7. Chapter 56—Explosives Fireworks (Pyrotechnical Special Effects Materials).
+5. Chapter 56—Explosives Fireworks (Pyrotechnical Special Effects Materials).

 a.
 Section 5601.1 Amended.
 Chapter 5601.1 is hereby amended, and the following sections are added: